Differentially Private Methods for Compositional Data: Background

+DP has several properties that make it particularly useful when designing statistical methods.
+Three relevant properties are post-processing, sequential composition, and parallel composition.

 \begin{proposition} {\bf{Post-processing.}} Given $S$ that satisfies $\epsilon$-DP and for any function $T$ defined on ${\rm Range}(S)$, the composition $T(S(\cdot))$ satisfies $\epsilon$-DP. \end{proposition} \begin{proposition} {\bf{Sequential composition.}} Let $S_1$ and $S_2$ be $\epsilon_1$- and $\epsilon_2$-DP mechanisms, respectively.
 Then, the random mechanism $(S_1(\boldsymbol{D}), \, S_2(S_1(\boldsymbol{D}),\boldsymbol{D}))$ satisfies $(\epsilon_1+\epsilon_2)$-DP. \end{proposition} \begin{proposition} {\bf{Parallel composition.}} Let $S_1,\, ... \,,S_K$ be $K$ mechanisms that satisfy $\epsilon_1$-DP, $\cdots$, $\epsilon_K$-DP, respectively.
-Then, the joint mechanism $(S_1(\boldsymbol{D}_1), \, ... \,, \, S_K(\boldsymbol{D}_K))$, where $\boldsymbol{D}_1 \cap\cdots\cap \boldsymbol{D}_K=\varnothing$ { and $\boldsymbol{D}_1 \cup \boldsymbol{D}_2 \cup\, ... \,\cup \boldsymbol{D}_k \subset \boldsymbol{D}$ for $k \in \{ 1, \, ... \, ,K\}$,} satisfies $\max_{k\in \{1,\cdots,K\}} \epsilon_k$-DP. \end{proposition}
+Then, the joint mechanism $(S_1(\boldsymbol{D}_1), \, ... \,, \, S_K(\boldsymbol{D}_K))$, where $\boldsymbol{D}_1 \cap\cdots\cap \boldsymbol{D}_K=\varnothing$ and $\boldsymbol{D}_1 \cup \boldsymbol{D}_2 \cup\, ... \,\cup \boldsymbol{D}_k \subset \boldsymbol{D}$ for $k \in \{ 1, \, ... \, ,K\}$, satisfies $\max_{k\in \{1,\cdots,K\}} \epsilon_k$-DP. \end{proposition}

 Proposition \ref{prop:postprocessing} implies that transforming the output of an $\epsilon$-DP mechanism does not incur on extra loss of privacy.
-Sequential composition (see Proposition \ref{prop:seqcomposition}) is a key property that indicates how to quantify the total privacy cost when multiple queries on $\boldsymbol{D}$ are requested.
-Parallel composition, described in Proposition \ref{prop:parcomposition}, enables the modular design of mechanisms: if all the components of a mechanism are differentially private on disjoint data sets, then so is their composition with total privacy cost upper bounded by $\max_{k\in \{1,2,\cdots,K\}} \epsilon_k$. {This property is guaranteed because we define neighboring data sets by replacing single observations, which leads to a specific notion of privacy known as bounded DP \citep{kifer2011no,li2016differential}.}
+Sequential composition (see Proposition \ref{prop:seqcomposition}) is a key property that quantifies the total privacy cost when multiple queries on $\boldsymbol{D}$ are requested.
+Parallel composition, as described in Proposition \ref{prop:parcomposition}, enables the modular design of mechanisms: if all the components of a mechanism are differentially private on disjoint data sets, then so is their composition, and the total privacy cost is upper bounded by $\max_{k\in \{1,2,\cdots,K\}} \epsilon_k$.